 - Percentage of collections: This method is the most popular of the three since it incentivizes the billing specialist to get the maximum reimbursement.

 The amount you earn will depend upon how much effort you put into growing and working your business and whether you choose to work full-time or part-time.
 Industry averages range from $20,000 to $100,000 per year.

 It’s important to understand that it will take time for your income to ramp up as you seek and gain clients.
 In all likelihood a medical billing service won’t make you rich overnight, but it can be a great source of income from a business you own that affords you scheduling flexibility.

 For some more ideas on carving out a home-based career in the insurance industry, read up on how to set up shop as an independent insurance agent.
-For even more at-home job ideas, check out ‘10 Work-From-Home Jobs for 2015.’
+For even more at-home job ideas, check out ‘10 Work-From-Home Jobs.’